codingismycraft/cogni_scan/db/README.md

 This command exports the data to a CSV file named `scan.csv` located in the `./cogni_scan/db/ directory.`

+## Run the following steps to sync the database.

+### Update the patient labels

+From the front end run the `Update Patient Labels` from the main menu.
+This command will update the the label (like HH or HD for example) for each patient in the database.

 ### Saving the VGG16 Features

-To bring the database up to date with the valid scans is to spawn the related process from the CogniScan front end.
+To bring the database up to date with the valid scans is to spawn the related process from the CogniScan front end: `Save VGG16 Features`

 This process will automatically discover all the valid scans that are missing VGG16 features.
 The process will calculate and save the missing VGG16 features automatically.

-### Datasets
+### Create at least one Dataset
 To create a dataset that will be used for model creation (having training, validation, and testing data) you should run the `create_dataset.py` passing the name of the database you need to use.